Benjaspet/Ponjo-API/README.md

 ### License

-The Crescent API is licensed under the [MIT License](https://www.mit.edu/~amini/LICENSE.md), and modification is permitted provided that proper credit is given to the original author(s).
+The Ponjo API is licensed under the [MIT License](https://www.mit.edu/~amini/LICENSE.md), and modification is permitted provided that proper credit is given to the original author(s).